Top

 Minority Shareholders and Derivative Action Lawsuits

-• Harm is to the company - The lawsuit alleges wrongs against the corporation, not just the individual shareholder personally.
+• Harm alleged is to the company — not to the individual shareholder directly

-• Recovery goes to the company - Any damages or settlement funds recovered go to the injured corporation, not the individual shareholder plaintiff directly.
+• Recovery goes to the corporation — not to the individual plaintiff shareholder

 Five-Star Client Reviews